 9. Cinnamon

-There are many certified diabetes educators and dietitians who claim that cinnamon troubles them because many people with diabetes think that this is an effective tool to manage their blood sugar instead of putting their efforts toward strategies which are proven, such as counting of carbohydrates.
+There are many certified diabetes educators and dietitians who claim that cinnamon troubles them because many people with diabetes think that this is an effective tool to manage their blood sugar instead of putting their efforts toward strategies that are proven, such as counting carbohydrates.

 10. Egg whites

-According to a number of dietitians and nutritionists, many people only eat the whites of eggs and avoid yolk, because they think it has too many fat and calories.
+According to several dietitians and nutritionists, many people only eat the whites of eggs and avoid yolk, because they think it has too much fat and calories.
 With 4 and ½ grams of fat and 55 calories versus 17 calories and no fat, yolks have more fat and calories than whites, but yolks are packed with nutrition, such as choline for brain health.
 It is highly recommended that you eat at least one yolk every time you have eggs.

 11. Goji berries